AnIdiotsGuide/discordjs-bot-guide/coding-guides/sqlite-based-points-system.md

 ## Keeping Score

-Now that we have our initial "Scores" value, we can do two things: first, increment the points.
+Now that we have our initial "scores" value, we can do two things: first, increment the points.
 And second, calculate the level of the user.

 ```javascript
 // Increment the score